IshitaTakeshi/Tomasi-Kanade/README.md

-# Implementation of the Tomasi-Kanade method
+# Implementation of Tomasi-Kanade method

 ## Demo